By using this website, you agree to our privacy policy

 headstone symbol bird

 Almost all of my gravestones incorporate a small carving of a symbol.
 The symbol may be inspired by nature or more frequently by the person the stone commemorates.
 Symbols do not need to be carved in relief, they can be a simple line carving if you prefer.
-Here are some examples of symbols, mostly from gravestones I have carved which I hope will help inspire you.
+Here are some examples of symbols, mostly from headstones I have carved which I hope will help inspire you.

 Gravestone symbols can be inspired by your loved one.
 Do not be restricted to set designs or templates; almost anything that can be drawn onto paper can be carved into stone, it is just a matter of choosing a suitable stone for the symbol you choose.